-Are your employees trained on how to keep confidential information safe?
+Are your employees trained on how to keep data safe?
 Information security and privacy rely on employees taking the right actions to safeguard this valuable asset.
 An awareness training program may be just what your company needs to tighten its security and privacy strategy.

 In fact, clearly communicating your security policies and training your employees are among the most effective security controls that you can implement.

 What is the least bang-for-your-buck security control that you see implemented?

 “Training.
 Investing in your people will always beat your tools.
 It is a common misconception that you can buy your way secure.
 As you can see from common statistics, that idea isn’t working so well.
 There is nothing on this planet that can beat a dedicated and educated member of the team.”Chris Nickerson, a co-founder of Lares with 20 years of experience in the infosec space, as quoted in the book Tribe of Hackers Red Team: Tribal Knowledge from the Best in Offensive Cybersecurity

 However, not all awareness training programs are created equal!
 There are many different approaches and philosophies out there.
 Those can be more or less appropriate depending on your specific circumstances.
 Read on to discover what to consider when creating a security and privacy awareness training program to adequately cover all of your company’s needs.